mkudzia/mmdp-spring-2016-workshop/README.md

-# mmdp-spring-2016-workshop
-Materials and instructions for Git/GitHub MMDP Workshop Spring 2016
+# Git/GitHub MMDP Workshop Spring 2016
+## Materials and instructions
+Please see the [outline](outline.md) section for step-by-step instructions.

 If you're able, you'll find it useful to download and install Git, and to make a GitHub account before the workshop (please see links below).